phillips, hunt, walker & hanna DUI

 Prior convictions also require a minimum-mandatory sentence be applied should an individual suffer another DUI conviction.
 For instance, a second conviction for DUI that occurs within 5 years of a prior conviction carries a minimum term of 10 days in county jail.
 A third conviction for DUI that occurs within 10 years of a prior conviction requires a minimum sentence of 30 days in county jail.

 It is a common misconception that DUI cases are simple and do not require much work to present a proper defense.
 To the contrary, DUI cases can involve very complex factual and legal issues, beginning with the legality of the traffic stop.
 As with any other criminal case, it is important to consult a criminal trial attorney with experience handling DUI cases through jury trial as soon as possible to ensure your rights are being protected.
-If you have been charged with DUI, contact the Law Office of John M. Phillips for a free consultation to discuss your case.
+If you have been charged with DUI, contact the Law Offices of Phillips & Hunt for a free consultation to discuss your case.